KatNykiel/docs/markdown/git_repository.md

 - Click 'Login' and continue
 - Copy the OAuth token to Atom to login
-- Click 'Initialize and publish on GitHub
+- Click 'Initialize and publish on GitHub'
 - Enter a repository name and set visibility (most likely private)

 In addition, we want to set up the Git panel, which we open using `CTRL-SHIFT-9`.
 - Enter your name and email address
 - If you intend to use this login for all repositories, click 'Use for all repositories'

-You should now three a panel with three sections: unstaged changes, staged changes, and commit message.
+You should now see a panel with three sections: unstaged changes, staged changes, and commit message.
 This will keep track of the changes you make and allow you to push them to Git.

 ```{note} Any changes you don't with to track on Git can be untracked by creating a file named '.gitgnore' and adding these file names (i.e. test.py or outVASP)
 ```